 Of course, it’s a two-way street, and your partner needs to be patient and understanding.
 Curling up in a ball and hiding away in the dark recesses of the world is not the answer with PE.
 An open, honest relationship based on understanding and effective communication are the keys to resolving PE issues – and maintaining an active and fulfilling sex life.

-Dr Fox has a range of treatments designed to help deal with premature ejaculation.
+Dr Fox provides treatment designed to help deal with premature ejaculation.